The OpenID Connect Session Management 1.0 draft series defines a mechanism for relying parties to:

 To keep the process transparent to the end user, relying parties use hidden iframes to request session status from the providers and take actions based on it.

 To link ID tokens to sessions, letting relying parties query AM for session status, AM creates a token in the CTS store with the link information.
 This also ensures that any AM instance can retrieve session information for a particular token.

 Session management is enabled by default.
 To disable it, go to Realms > Realm Name > Services > OAuth2 Provider > Advanced OpenID Connect, and disable OIDC Session Management.

 Draft 10 does not specify or mandate any session-related endpoint; therefore, AM’s implementation of Draft 10 is as follows:

 /json/sessions.
 (AM-specific).
 Logs out end users.

-For more information, see Logging out of AM Using REST.
+For more information, refer to Log out of AM using REST.

-The simplest strategy to check session state using the authorization endpoint is
+The simplest way to check session state using the authorization endpoint is

 to create an iframe whose